Frazew/rrdmerge/README.md

 - if the difference in time elapsed between A and B for a given RRA is greater than the row count, the RRA is kept intact (such a situation means that the old data we want to merge would already have been overwritten with newer data)
 - after merging, the in-memory RRD structures are serialized to XML before getting converted back into binary .rrd using `rrd_restore` or `rrdtool restore`

+A few notes:

+- rrdmerge assumes that the RRD files have the same RRAs (meaning that RRA #n in A has the same parameters as RRA #n in B)
+- additional RRAs are ignored: if A has more RRAs than B, they are not copied over.
+If B has more RRAs than A, they are left untouched

 ### Restore behavior

 Depending on the build variant (librrd or rrdtool), the behavior for restoring is not the same, which can have unexpected side effects: